This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “A Sphere in the Heart of Silence”

-The Afterglow, At Your Enemies and Surrogate People were originally intended for Shadows Collide with People, but were left out that album due to the experimental nature of the songs.
-It’s unknown if demos or early versions were recorded at that time.
+Sphere was originally written as a 30-minute piece meant to be performed live, but was later shortened for the purpose of fitting the record.
+It’s unknown if a longer version was recorded.
+The Afterglow, At Your Enemies and Surrogate People were originally intended for Shadows Collide with People but were left out that album due to the more experimental nature of the songs.
+They were previously mentioned during this early 2004 interview.

 CURTAINS